Can You Mix Warm And Cool Colors In Decor?

 WALLS AND BIG FURNISHINGS

 This is a super easy way to mix warm and cool colors.
-It is not detailed or does not go into color theory in depth but it is a good rule of thumb for the home decorator.
+It is not detailed or does not go into color theory in depth, but it is a good rule of thumb for the home decorator.

-Your walls and big items in your room should all be warm or all cool.
+Your walls and big items in your room should all be warm or cool.
 Don’t mix these unless you have a trained eye or are a color theory savant!

 Same in decorating.
 We need to strike the right tension between warm and cool colors and undertones to create beauty too!
+When warm and cool colors are not balanced in a room, the room seems “off”.
+That beautiful balance is called tension.
+And tension creates interest and drama.

 My favorite way to do this is to add a mix of warm and cool pillows to my sofas or chairs.
+Another way to mix undertones is through accent chairs and accessories.

 This little stylized floral chair is a great example of cool and warm colors mixing together to create a nice balance.